openhab/openhab-js/README.md

 Internally using the openHAB `QuantityType`, which relies on [`javax.measure`](https://unitsofmeasurement.github.io/unit-api/), it supports all units and dimensions that openHAB supports.
 If your unit is not listed in the UoM docs, it is very likely that it is still supported, e.g. the Angstrom Å for very small lengths (1 Å = 10 nm).
-Anywhere that a native openHAB `QuantityType` is required, the runtime will automatically convert the JS-`Quantity` to its Java counterpart.
+Anywhere a native openHAB `QuantityType` is required, the runtime will automatically convert the JS-`Quantity` to its Java counterpart.

 #### Creation